-Welcome to Madison Animal Hospital, proudly serving the community for over 40 years.
+Welcome to Madison Animal Hospital, proudly serving the communities of Madison, Chatham, Florham Park, Summit, New Providence and Morristown, for over 40 years.
 We are a high-quality eight-doctor practice with a warm, small town feel.
+Our veterinary team sees a wide variety of pets including dogs, cats, birds, reptiles, rabbits and other small mammals.
 Many of our staff members have been with the hospital for over 15 years.
 We see all companion pets, including avian and exotic pets.
 Madison Animal Hospital is a full-service facility offering a wide variety of services from diagnostics, radiology, dentistry, surgery, ultrasound and acupuncture, to boarding, grooming and retail supplies.
 We offer one-stop shopping for all of your pets needs.

 Madison Animal Hospital has been accredited by the American Animal Hospital Association.
 That means we are voluntarily inspected and maintain the highest standards in all areas of Veterinary Medicine including pain management, surgical protocols, equipment standards, record keeping, continuing education and facility maintenance.